Public Index Network Hits Market Cap of $4.65 Million (PIN)

-Public Index Network (CURRENCY:PIN) traded 1.5% higher against the dollar during the 24 hour period ending at 9:00 AM Eastern on September 12th.
-Public Index Network has a total market capitalization of $4.65 million and $27,109.00 worth of Public Index Network was traded on exchanges in the last 24 hours.
-One Public Index Network coin can currently be bought for approximately $0.0305 or 0.00000066 BTC on popular exchanges.
-During the last week, Public Index Network has traded down 24.6% against the dollar.
+Public Index Network (CURRENCY:PIN) traded up 1.5% against the US dollar during the 24 hour period ending at 9:00 AM ET on September 12th.
+In the last week, Public Index Network has traded down 24.6% against the US dollar.
+One Public Index Network coin can currently be purchased for approximately $0.0305 or 0.00000066 BTC on exchanges.
+Public Index Network has a total market capitalization of $4.65 million and approximately $27,109.00 worth of Public Index Network was traded on exchanges in the last day.

 - Tether (USDT) traded down 0% against the dollar and now trades at $1.00 or 0.00002170 BTC.